Listen to the Latest Podcast Episode

 Basically, in simple terms, following The Platinum Rule means making sure you know how the people around you want to be treated.
 Applying the Platinum Rule involves understanding and respecting the unique preferences of individuals in various contexts, fostering better relationships and collaboration.

-Examples of The Platinum Rule at Work
+Examples of the Platinum Rule at Work

 • Communication Style: If someone prefers detailed written instructions, provide them with comprehensive written documentation.